rachamalla-akshara/expense-tracker/README.md

-# 💰 Expense Tracker
+💰 Expense Tracker
 Project Setup

+Follow these steps to get the project running locally and access the live version.

-1. Frontend
+Step 1: Frontend Setup

-To start the frontend:

-cd "C:\Users\raksh\OneDrive\Desktop\expense-tracker-main\frontend"
-npm install
+Open Command Prompt and navigate to the frontend folder: cd "C:\Users\raksh\OneDrive\Desktop\expense-tracker-main\frontend" Install required packages: npm install
-set PORT=4001
+Set the port for the frontend: set PORT=4001
+Start the frontend server:
 npm start

-This will launch the frontend on http://localhost:4001 .
+The frontend will run on: http://localhost:4001

-2. Backend
+Step 2: Backend Setup

-To start the backend:

-cd "C:\Users\raksh\OneDrive\Desktop\expense-tracker-main\backend"

-# Create virtual environment
-python -m venv venv
+Navigate to the backend folder: cd "C:\Users\raksh\OneDrive\Desktop\expense-tracker-main\backend" Create a virtual environment: python -m venv venv

-# Activate virtual environment
+Activate the virtual environment: venv\Scripts\activate
-venv\Scripts\activate

-# Install dependencies
-pip install -r requirements.txt
+Install the backend dependencies: pip install -r requirements.txt

-# Run the backend server
+Run the backend server:
 python run.py
-3. Login Credentials
+Step 3: Login Credentials

+Use the following credentials to log in:

 Email	Password
 achu@gmail.com
 	12345
-4. Ngrok Link
+Step 4: Ngrok Link

-You can access the live app via:
+Access the live app using Ngrok:

 https://b364-152-59-201-38.ngrok-free.app/login

-5. Database
+Step 5: Database Access

 To view or check data:

-Use DB Browser for SQLite or the database of your choice.
+Use DB Browser for SQLite (or your preferred database viewer).
+Open the database file located in the backend folder.
-Browse the database to inspect tables and records.
+Browse tables to inspect records and data.